passdan/BioinformaticiansToolbox/RNAseq_Processing.md

 ## Data

+This data comes from a paper looking at the chromatin organisation within the Arabidopsis genome (Genome-wide chromatin mapping with size resolution reveals a dynamic sub-nucleosomal landscape in Arabidopsis - [https://doi.org/10.1371/journal.pgen.1006988](https://doi.org/10.1371/journal.pgen.1006988) Full data is available here:https://www.ebi.ac.uk/ena/browser/view/PRJNA369530

 We will be using  scripts to run these steps.
 In the Share/Day4 folder you will find the following that you can use to base your analysis, however make sure you’re tuning it to your own file structure and file names.

-So far we have used only a small dataset to quickly practice the steps but now we’ll be using a full sized RNAseq sample otherwise it causes the programs to think it’s bad data.
-In the Share/Day4 folder there are four pairs of RNAseq files from an Arabidopsis RNAseq  study.
+So far we have used only a small dataset to quickly practice the steps but now we’ll be using full sized RNAseq samples.
+This is because otherwise it causes the programs to think it’s bad data and causes errors.
+In the Share/Day4 folder there are three pairs of RNAseq files from an Arabidopsis RNAseq study.
 In the folder Share/REFS there is a reference genome, and a gtf file.
 The step 2 “star index genome” has already been run for you (you don’t need to do this!)
 ```
 $ ls Share/Day4/Processing:
 1-QC.sh